bljaime/MachineLearning-Portfolio/README.md

 # Machine Learning Portfolio

+**Author**: Jaime Blanco Linares.

-This repository gathers all my Machine Learning work.
+This repository gathers all my public Machine Learning work.
+Each project is constructed on a Jupyter Notebook, which contains python code, text explainations and figures.

 ## Projects

 - ### Linear Regression

-  - [Boston Housing Dataset](https://github.com/bljaime/MachineLearning-Portfolio/blob/master/Exerc_2_Regresi%C3%B3n_Lineal.ipynb): The Boston Housing Dataset consists of 506 instances an 13 attributes.
+  - [Simple Linear Regresion - Boston Housing Dataset](https://github.com/bljaime/MachineLearning-Portfolio/blob/master/GH1LR.ipynb): Predicting the median value of a home in Boston Housing Dataset based on the *number of rooms*.
+Includes **Exploratory Data Analysis**, **Ordinary Least Squares regression** and using **scikit-learn’s LinearRegression** module.

+  - [Multiple Linear Regresion - Boston Housing Dataset](https://github.com/bljaime/MachineLearning-Portfolio/blob/master/Exerc_2_Regresi%C3%B3n_Lineal.ipynb): Predicting the median value of a home in Boston Housing Dataset according to the *number of rooms*, *percentage of lower status population* and *pupil-teacher ratio*.
+Includes **Exploratory Data Analysis**, **Ordinary Least Squares regression** and using **scikit-learn’s LinearRegression** module.